-Implements Responsible - 2025 - 2030 - 2040 lal oing Pro ograms Which Policy(ies) Supporting Department(s) 2020 2026 2031 Annual Ongoing Q Identify Designated Disadvantaged Communities in Ormand and Ventura Planning Areas Within one-year of 2040 General Plan adoption, the County shall research the southwestern and northwestern Oxnard Planning Area and along the Ventura Avenue in the Ventura Planning Area using Cal EPA CalEnviroScreen to identify Designated Disadvantaged Communities (DDCs).
+Programs Implements Which Policy(ies) Responsible Supporting Department(s) 2020 - 2025 2026 - 2030 2031 - 2040 Annual Ongoing Q Identify Designated Disadvantaged Communities in Oxnard and Ventura Planning Areas Within one-year of 2040 General Plan adoption, the County shall research the southwestern and northwestern Oxnard Planning Area and along the Ventura Avenue in the Ventura Planning Area using Cal EPA CalEnviroScreen to identify Designated Disadvantaged Communities (DDCs).
 Upon identification of DDCs, the General Plan maps and list of low income and disadvantaged communities in the General Plan will be updated.
 In addition, the Background Report will be updated to reflect the existing conditions and description of these DDCs.
-LU-17.1 LU-17.3 LU-17.4 LU-17.5 LU-17.6 LU-17.7 LU-17.8 RMA All County agencies, as necessary R Review of Designated Disadvantaged LU-17.1 RMA Every five years from the adoption of the LU-17.3 n/a

-5 5

-Communities - 111-17 2

-Every five years from the adoption of the 2040 General Plan, the County shall review changes to the CalEPA designations of disadvantaged communities as well as changes in localized income data and pollution burdens and amend, as necessary, the maps and lists of low income and disadvantaged communities in the General Plan.
-LU-17.3 LU-17.4 LU-17.5 LU-17.6 LU-17.7 LU-17.8 n/a
+LU-17.1 LU-17.2 LU-17.3 LU-17.4 LU-17.5 LU-17.6 LU-17.7 LU-17.8 RMA All County agencies, as necessary R Review of Designated Disadvantaged Communities Every five years from the adoption of the 2040 General Plan, the County shall review changes to the CalEPA designations of disadvantaged communities as well as changes in localized income data and pollution burdens and amend, as necessary, the maps and lists of low income and disadvantaged communities in the General Plan.
+LU-17.1 LU-17.2 LU-17.3 LU-17.4 LU-17.5 LU-17.6 LU-17.7 LU-17.8 RMA n/a •